kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

-# KEP-3953: In-place Node Resource Scaling
+# KEP-3953: In-place Node Resource Resize

 <!--
 A table of contents is helpful for quickly jumping to sections of a KEP and for